danielloader/markdown-toolkit/README.md

 A python library for creating and manipulating markdown.

 _**WARNING**:_ _This project isn't version 1.0.0 yet, API subject to change, pin the version._
+This library has two primary aims:
+* Generation of markdown via python to create documents or fragments of documents.
+* Injection of text into existing documents, for dynamic partial sections of documentation.

 This library heavily utilises context managers to encapsulate logical blocks in the markdown.
 Primarily this is used to keep